jsvan/wordle/README.md

 General alg: Command line based, rule based, narrow down possible words.
 Remaining words are scored and ranked by a few different methods.
 When word scores are similar, word frequency is used as the ranking heuristic.

 Performance: 85-90% win rate, avg 4.33 attempts / win with my uniformly at random tests, but may perform better in real life.
+If I restrict the guess/answer set only to the leaked wordle words, the solution set shrinks from ~12000 to ~2000 and I get 99.5% accuracy and an avg of 3.6 guesses/win (1000 trials).

 Files:
   wordle.py -- general game.